Electric generator: Bicycles

 Bicycles require energy to power running lights and other equipment.
 There are two common kinds of generator in use on bicycles: bottle dynamos which engage the bicycle's tire on an as-needed basis, and hub dynamos which are directly attached to the bicycle's drive train.
-The name is conventional as these they are small permanent-magnet alternators, not self-excited DC machines as are dynamos.
+The name is conventional as they are small permanent-magnet alternators, not self-excited DC machines as are dynamos.
 Some electric bicycles are capable of regenerative braking, where the drive motor is used as a generator to recover some energy during braking.

 Sailboats

 Sailing boats may use a water- or wind-powered generator to trickle-charge the batteries.
 A small propeller, wind turbine or turbine is connected to a low-power generator to supply currents at typical wind or cruising speeds.

 Recreational vehicles

 Recreational vehicles need an extra power supply to power their onboard accessories, including air conditioning units, and refrigerators.
 An RV power plug is connected to the electric generator to obtain a stable power supply.